btholt/complete-intro-to-react-v8/lessons/12-low-priority-rerendering/A-deferred-values.md

 The idea behind transitions is some of your renders are low priority: if they need to be interrupted they can be.
 What you don't want is to interrupt user intent: if a user clicks on a thing then you want drop everything to make sure that click felt responsive.
 We are going to use a hook called `useDeferredValue` to accomplish exactly this.

-> We're going to write for this and it's going to feel like it does nothing.
+> We're going to code this and it's going to feel like it does nothing.
 Because it's essentially going to do nothing for us. `useDeferredValue` is useful when a lot of things are happening.
 This is a performance trick and should only be used when you actually have a performance issue.

 Right now the biggest re-render in app is when our app gets a new batch of pets to render.
 Imagine if we had three hundred pets to render: that actually could take a while.
 And if in the mean time a user clicked a button to adopt a pet or re-search for something else, we'd want to drop rendering other pets and focus on what the user asked for.
 So let's see that.